 Do I Need Siding Replacement if I Have Melted Siding?

-Unfortunately you do need a replacement in this case.
+Unfortunately, you do need a replacement in this case.
 But the good news is that your siding replacement doesn’t need to be a full replacement.
-Sectional siding replacement is another of the great advantages of vinyl siding, meaning the service in the hands of a pro can take as little as a handful of hours, and can actually be quite friendly cost wise.
+Replacing your siding in sections is another of the great advantages of vinyl siding, meaning the service in the hands of a pro can take as little as a handful of hours, and can actually be quite friendly cost wise.

 You will want to find out what caused the issue in the first place, of course.
-If the culprit is a nearby window then a solution will need to be found first, though there are many ways to go about this (block the rays with shrubs or trees, install a screen on the window, install an awning, etc).
+If the culprit is a nearby window, then a solution will need to be found first, though there are many ways to go about this (block the rays with shrubs or trees, install window screens, install an awning, etc.).

 Siding Replacement in Maryland with Shanco